department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/notifications-v2/README.md

 #### Intake

-Over time, we need a process for determining what gets added to the on-site notifications feature.
+Over time, we need a process for determining what gets added to the onsite notifications feature.
 This might piggyback off of VANotify's intake process.
-Ideally, we will work with VANotify to implement a process that considers on-site notifications from the beginning as teams are adding new email/text notifications.
+Ideally, we will work with VANotify to implement a process that considers onsite notifications from the beginning as teams are adding new email/text notifications.

 #### Speeding up development time

 Understandably, the MVP required a lot of thinking, planning, iterating, and testing.
 While we weren't working on the feature full time for a whole year, it did take us about a year to go from our original planning meetings to launch.
 This is obviously unsustainable -- we shouldn't need to take a year to launch every on-site notification.
-As part of this work, we should figure out how we can make implementing new on-site notifications a relatively low-lift over time.
+As part of this work, we should figure out how we can make implementing new onsite notifications a relatively low-lift over time.

 #### Updates to the VANotify platform

-We need to work with VANotify to figure out what we need to manage on-site notifications in the VANotify self-service tool.
+We need to work with VANotify to figure out what we need to manage onsite notifications in the VANotify self-service tool.

 ### Adding new onsite notifications to VA.gov